Sensitivity analysis

 The direct effect of oil and gas price changes on Wärtsilä’s operations is limited and mostly related to fuel costs for engine testing, R&D activities, and the heating of some premises.

 In general, higher oil and gas prices represent a risk for global economic growth and increased operating costs, especially in the shipping markets.
-On the other hand, higher oil and gas prices increase interest in our energy efficiency offering, and increase the demand for alternative green fuels as they become more cost-competitive against conventional fuels.
+On the other hand, higher oil and gas prices increase interest in our energy efficiency offering, and increase the demand for alternative green fuels as they become more costcompetitive against conventional fuels.
 Wärtsilä is a global company involved in various shipping and power plant segments where oil and gas price changes can have an opposing impact on demand drivers.

-In the marine markets, high gas prices or their volatility are not expected to reduce the appetite for LNG as a fuel in the long run.
+In the marine markets, high gas prices, or their volatility, are not expected to reduce the appetite for LNG as a fuel in the long run.
 Higher demand and supply volumes, and investments in expanding LNG liquefaction capacity, are driving demand for additional LNG carrier capacity.
 However, shipyards capable of building LNG carriers have few to no slots available during the coming years.
 Persistent high gas prices may encourage ship operators to switch temporarily from LNG to low-sulphur fuel, which most modern vessels can use in dual-fuel engines.
+In the energy markets, gas price volatility and increasing prices can have a negative impact on the competitiveness of our portfolio, especially in thermal baseload plants, and may lead to more running hours of coal-fired and nuclear power plants.
+Higher fuel prices may have an impact on project viability and customer decision making.
+However, these are expected to have less of an impact on thermal balancing power plants operating with fewer running hours.

 Raw materials